aoli-al/sql-generator/README.md

-# SQL Data Generator
+# SQL Generator

 The idea of this project is to quickly generate mock data given the table schema for testing.

-The user will provide a sql file with `CREATE TABLE`  sql query, the program will then generate the `INSERT` sql queries with randomized values.
+The user will provide a sql file with `CREATE TABLE` query, the program will then generate the `INSERT` queries with randomized values.

 The following key types are support:
 - Int